 Life After Residency: Fellowships and Private Practice

 Our fellowship placement rate is outstanding!
-More than 95 percent of our residents that have applied for fellowships in the last 10 years have matched into the fellowship of their choice.
+Over the past 10 years, more than 95 percent of our residents that have applied for fellowships have matched into the fellowship of their choice.
+There are numerous opportunities for scholarly activity in each field of interest, and we provide close mentoring throughout the fellowship application process.
 Approximately 30-40 percent of our PGY-3 residents each year will pursue fellowship training.

-Despite the technical label of "community" hospital – which means there is no four-year medical school physically in Charlotte – our residents have a very broad-based educational experience and patient exposure identical to the majority of "university" programs.
+As one of the largest independent academic medical centers in the nation, our residents have a very broad-based educational experience and patient exposure that is identical to the majority of "university-based" programs.

 We offer an ACGME-approved fellowship training program in Gastroenterology.
 This three year training program offers two GI fellowship positions per year through the NRMP [National Resident Matching Program].

-Fellowship placement: We get many questions about our rate of fellowship placement.
+We get many questions about our overall rate of fellowship placement.
 Please see the following for details:

-This data is from 2007 to 2013 (prior to 2007, most fellowships did not go through the match, so applicants accepted positions based on when they were offered, so data on choices or rank lists is not available).
+This data is from 2007 to 2014 (prior to 2007, most fellowships did not go through the match.
+Applicants accepted positions based on when they were offered so data on choices or rank lists is not available prior to that date).

-- Twenty-five CMC residents registered for the fellowship match
+- Twenty-nine CMC residents registered for the fellowship match

-- Twenty-three matched, one successfully scrambled into a position, and one went unmatched
+- Twenty-seven matched, one successfully scrambled into a position, and one went unmatched

-- Of the twenty-three who matched through the NRMP
+- Of the twenty-seven who matched through the NRMP

 - Two obtained their third choice